Table Of Contents

 What is the Role of Management Accounting?

-Management Accounting, also known as cost accounting, enables managers to make selections inside a business enterprise.
+Management Accounting, also known as cost accounting, enables managers to make decisions within a business enterprise.
 It includes gathering, analysing, decoding, and sharing information to obtain business desires.

 The data collected covers all accounting regions, focusing on the expenses of services or products.
 Management Accountants use budgets to outline the company's operational plan.
 They also use performance reports to compare actual results with the budgeted figures, noting any differences.